stangelandcl/hardhat/README.md

 Useful for building new glibc and compiler on older linuxes.
 I use it on Fedora 24 and CentOS 6.
 MIT license.

+It builds binutils, glibc and gcc from source and uses the newly built glibc.
+In the future I would like to add the option of using preinstalled compilers instead and a preinstalled glibc and make it work for mingw64 on windows.

 ## To bootstrap

 ### Python 2.6 bootstrap